 The goal of this project is to deepen our understanding about how Indigenous knowledge about well-being can help Indigenous women to understand and manage their heart illness by exploring the culture-related factors that have led to gaps in health promotion, diagnosis, treatment and research which impact Indigenous women.
 This study will inform our work to educate health practitioners so that the provision of care is culturally safe when working with Indigenous women with cardiovascular disease and stroke.

-Alba DiCenso Professorship in Advanced Practice Nursing
+Alba DiCenso Chair in Advanced Practice Nursing

 Dr. Denise Bryant-Lukosius

-The professorship is named for Alba DiCenso, professor emerita, distinguished nurse researcher and an alumna of McMaster's School of Nursing.
+The chair is named for Alba DiCenso, professor emerita, distinguished nurse researcher and an alumna of McMaster's School of Nursing.
 DiCenso is well known for her research in evidence-based nursing and for her contributions to the development of advanced practice nursing.